 The Master of Science in Global Health program looks for students with leadership potential, experience working with underserved populations, a strong academic record, and a commitment to improving health and reducing inequities worldwide.

-The program welcomes students from all academic and professional backgrounds who demonstrate how their academic discipline and career goals are relevant to global health.
-The program places a very high value on the diversity of students who matriculate and reviews all applicants in a holistic manner.
+The program welcomes students from all academic and professional backgrounds who demonstrate how their academic discipline and career goals relate to global health.
+The program places a very high value on the diversity of students who enroll and reviews all applicants holistically.
 Applicants who come from traditionally underrepresented populations and students who have faced hardships are encouraged to apply.
 See our Diversity, Equity, and Inclusion in Education statement.

 You must have the following qualifications to apply:

 Bachelor's degree, or the equivalent from an accredited institution, with at least a 3.0 GPA

 Completion of at least one college-level course in mathematics (e.g., calculus, algebra, statistics) or sciences (biology, chemistry, physics), with at least a B grade.

 Three letters of recommendation: The letters should address your academic strengths, personal qualities, and accomplishments, as well as how the MS degree will contribute to your career growth.
 At least one letter should be from someone familiar with your academic strengths and weaknesses.
 All recommendations must be written on official letterhead and submitted electronically via the UCSF application.
 Contact your recommenders to ensure they receive the automated email request (in case it goes to a junk or spam folder) and submit their letters before the deadline.
 You can monitor the status of your recommendations on your application.